-In order to unlock some of the advanced functionality of HomeKit, you'll need some third party apps.
+In order to unlock some of the advanced functionality of HomeKit, you'll need a third party app.
 Here are a few that have automation specific benefits.
 Apart from the Eve app, these are not free, but if you want to get the full benefits of HomeKit automations it’s a small outlay compared to your likely spend on accessories.

 Home+ by Mattias Hochgatterer is a good all round client with a highly customizable accessory display and comprehensive access to automation capabilities.
 The overall display of the home is not as practical as the Home app, in that there is no status view, and you can’t arrange the rooms in any way, but you do get a lot of control over how accessories are shown, including which characteristics and services are displayed or hidden.

 Controller for HomeKit by Jan Andre is similar to Home+ but very much a power user focused app.
 This client forgoes any pretense of looking nice and just gives it to you straight, showing all the dirty internals of what’s going on.
 Additionally it includes configuration backup and restore features, and an additional way of automating actions called Workflows, and advanced push notifications about your home status.

 While the Eve app by Eve Systems GmbH is ostensibly Eve’s own app for their devices, as they are exclusively a HomeKit manufacturer their app is actually a full featured HomeKit client.
 The Eve app sports the prettiest design of these three while still enabling greater access to automation features than the Home app.
 I still prefer Home’s status display, but this one at least gives a lot of presentation control of your rooms and devices, and has, in my opinion, the nicest accessory control interface of all the clients, including Apple’s.
 As a bonus it also includes the only way to view the network status of Thread-based devices in your home.

 How To Create Trigger Actions